With the great progress in AI for generation, there is growing interest in AI for verification (✓ or ✗) to trigger human intervention where needed.

 The companies buying translation (and human translators) failed to get concrete value out of millions of abstract raw scores like “89” or “42”.
 Imagine if a self-driving car app like Waymo forced you to decide on thresholds, just to get a ride safely.

-Rather, quality estimation models became a key internal component of ModelFront, the independent production AI system to check and fix AI translations and trigger human intervention where needed.
+So quality estimation models became a key internal component of ModelFront, the independent production AI system to check and fix AI translations and trigger human intervention where needed.

 Large translation buyers are successfully using these AI systems to scale translation while keeping human quality.